-You probably know that I hemmed and hawed about buying the latest iteration of Google's Pixel phone (read "Google Pixel 5: To upgrade or not to upgrade?"); however, in the end, I made the purchase.
+You probably know that I hemmed and hawed about buying the latest iteration of Google’s Pixel phone; however, in the end, I made the purchase.
 Why?
-Because even though the Pixel 4 was a beautiful, flagship-spec'd phone, it was suffering from a steady stream of issues based on the Android 11 upgrade, and a battery that was starting to veer toward the frustrating.
+Because even though the Pixel 4 was a beautiful, flagship-spec’d phone, it was suffering from a steady stream of issues based on the Android 11 upgrade, and a battery that was starting to veer toward the frustrating.

 Still, I hopped on that Google Pixel 5 bandwagon.
 The price was right and I knew it would tide me over until Google (fingers crossed) learned from their mistakes and to play catch-up with Apple once again.

 When the Pixel 5 arrived, I went through the usual process of onboarding the new device.
 If you’ve never experienced migrating from one Pixel to another, I can tell you there is no easier experience to be found.
 Connect the phones with the included cable and walk through the wizard.
 In the end, you’ll have every app and account configuration on your new Pixel that you had on the old Pixel.
 It’s seamless, painless, and effortless.

 Once I had everything transferred over (total time was less than 10 minutes), it was time to check out the device.

 SEE: Samsung Galaxy Unpacked 2020: Galaxy Z Fold2, Samsung Galaxy S20, and more (free PDF) (TechRepublic)

 The size, feel, and look of the Google Pixel 5